-I think the post genuinely reflects the mood of a lot of minorities at the moment, and also how I felt due to my anxiety problems.
-The post also did a good job of talking about Brexit, without making it an issue about if leaving or remaining is the right course of action.
+I think the article genuinely reflects the mood of a lot of minorities at the moment, and also how I felt due to my anxiety problems.
+The article also did a good job of talking about Brexit, without making it an issue about if leaving or remaining is the right course of action.

-Well, that’s my five favourite posts for my first blogging birthday.
+Well, that’s my five favourite articles for my first blogging birthday.
 Would you have picked different ones as your favourite five?
-Or do you agree that some or all of these are Unwanted Life’s best posts so far?
+Or do you agree that some or all of these are Unwanted Life’s best articles so far?

 Unwanted Life is officially one year old.
 Hopefully, the blog will get better with age like a fine wine, as I and my site mature.
 Bring on Unwanted Life’s second birthday.

 As always, leave your feedback in the comments section below.
 Also, feel free to share your experiences of blogging, birthdays, and reaching milestones in the comments section below as well.
-If you want to stay up-to-date with my blog, then sign up to my newsletter below.
-Alternatively, get push notifications of new posts by clicking the red bell icon in the bottom left corner.
+If you want to stay up-to-date with my blog, then sign up for my newsletter below.
+Alternatively, get push notifications of new articles by clicking the red bell icon in the bottom right corner.